K. Yerragonda

-K. Yerragonda is a village in Y. Ramavaram Mandal, East Godavari district in the state of Andhra Pradesh in India.
+K. Yerragonda is a village in Y. Ramavaram Mandal, Polavaram district in the state of Andhra Pradesh in India.
 It is located 82 km from Kakinada and 428 km from State capital Hyderabad.

 Demographics

 As of 2011 India census, This Village had a population of 243, out of which 127 were male and 116 were female.
 Population of children below 6 years of age were 13%.
 The literacy rate of the village is 42%.